aljedaxi/zettel/pages/sichlichkeit.md

 > You totalize your self ; You impose yourself upon all other selves

-> You can be perfect from this angle—but where are you thence?

-You can have convos like this w thea—but will u??
-(No. Give them jeagerbombs)

 You can't ignore me fucker, if I'm not u ur me

 Ur sichlichkeit is michlichkeit; u r u through me